DGrothe-PhD/Mastermind/README.md

 * Works on both x86 and x64 architecture
 * .NET 6 runtime required, can be easily installed from the link in the message box

+## Installation
+Mastermind is portable, no installation is required.
+To start the game, unpack the zip and double-click the .exe file.

 ## Game instructions

 The inspiration for this came from a board game sold in the last century that we enjoyed playing in the family.\